 Walk into any decent cocktail bar in Brazil and you will be surprised to find that the original caipirinha made with cachaça is not always the number one choice of some Brazilians.
 The trendier the bar, the more likely it will be for you to find all sorts of alternatives with similar names, but different “spirit”.
 See what I did there? “spirit”, “spirit”.

 In this article, I’d like to through the most popular alternatives to caipirinha.
 I like to think of them as the “cousins of caipirinha”, namely caipiroska, caipirissima, and caipisake.

 As you may already know, the traditional caipirinha originated in Brazil’s farmlands and was first prepared with cachaça only.
 Cachaça is an alcoholic beverage that has been widely available in Brazil pretty much since colonial times.
 As caipirinha began to gain fame and eventually make its way into large cities, people began to experiment with the original recipe.
 It wasn’t long until several alternatives to the same old cachaça and lime mix began to appear.

-Brazil has always been blessed with a huge variety of tropical fruits, so naturally people began to muddle in everything from strawberries to watermelons to passion fruit.
-As foreign licquors like rum, vodka and sake began to pour into the Brazilian market, it was all too natural that they too began to find their place as an alternative to the traditional cachaça.
+Brazil has always been blessed with a huge variety of tropical fruits, so naturally, people began to muddle in everything from strawberries to watermelons to passion fruit.
+As foreign liquors like rum, vodka, and sake began to pour into the Brazilian market, it was all too natural that they too began to find their place as an alternative to the traditional cachaça.